China May vehicle sales down 0.1 pct y/y -industry association

-BEIJING, June 12 China vehicle sales edged down 0.1 percent in May from a year earlier to 2.1 million vehicles, the China Association of Automobile Manufacturers (CAAM) said on Monday.
+BEIJING, June 12 (Reuters) - China vehicle sales edged down 0.1 percent in May from a year earlier to 2.1 million vehicles, the China Association of Automobile Manufacturers (CAAM) said on Monday.

 That compares with a 2.2 percent drop in April and a 4 percent rise in March.